Mathews 9 Learning Strategies

 Knowledge is your key to open doors to your future.
 While you are young and able, open your mind to learning.
 If, in your past thinking, you have thought of yourself as the kind of person who cannot learn, or if you have tried to learn but have failed at doing so, you must recognize that, first of all, you can learn: All human beings are capable of learning.

-You, personally, only need the willingness to learn and the opportunity to have a caring, smart eclectic number of people on your side to help you endure through the effort that you must provide for the learning to transport to you.
+You, personally, only need the willingness to learn and the opportunity to have a caring, smart eclectic number of people on your side to help you endure through the effort that you must provide for the learning to manifest itself to you.

 This scenario describes what a good school can do for you: A good school, built with a curriculum that is designed to promote smartness and to teach life as a whole, a good school that invests in quality teachers, teachers that will go beyond duty to help you learn, can help you bring about your innate greatness.

-You are lucky if you learn in this type environment.
+You are lucky if you receive instruction in this type learning environment.
 However, if you are not so fortunate to learn in the described environment, still, please know that you can learn.
 You need only to push yourself to learn and to have faith that you will indeed learn, and that your destiny in life is filled with great expectations and immense wealth.

 To help you harness methods to excel in school while you direct your way to excellence, practice the 9 learning strategies below.

 These 9 strategies were constructed by the writer of this article after years of experience working with all types of unique student-minds—some minds wondering, some minds confused, some minds unaware, some minds brilliant, yet all minds desiring to learn.